Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/7_Smart_video_car.rst

 .. image:: ../_static/imgs/Chapter_7_Smart_video_car/Chapter7_10.png
     :align: center

-After the client opens successfully, you need open the Raspberry Pi and :red:`open server first` , then enter the IP address of the Raspberry Pi in the white IP edit box, and then click “Connect” to connect smart car to Raspberry Pi.
+After the client opens successfully, you need open the Raspberry Pi and :ref:`Open Server first <fnk0043/codes/tutorial/7_smart_video_car:open server>` , then enter the IP address of the Raspberry Pi in the white IP edit box, and then click "Connect” to connect smart car to Raspberry Pi.
 After the connection is successful, you can click on the controls on the interface to operate the car.

 .. note::